👤 EXCLUSIVE: Adenike Lucas and Danjuma Aliyu, DENISAURUS News

 This paper understands that Mr Magu is planning on sending back another ‘Man-Friday’, Chief Superintendent of Police, CSP Ishaku Sharu to the Nigeria Police Force.

 According to our source, who craves anonymity, Mr Magu was said to have been very furious with Mr Sharu, after a deal between both went sour recently.

 DENISAURUS News gathered from a police officer who is on secondment at the EFCC, that Mr Sharu who is well known within the anti-graft Agency to carry out most of the illicit Corrupt activities of Mr Magu, got into trouble with his boss following a diversion of some kick-backs.

-The reliable source further revealed that Mr Magu sent his ‘errand boy’ Mr Sharu to obtain a share from a deal, unknown to anti-graft boss, much was given but Mr Sharu only declared a mega sum.
+The reliable source further revealed that Mr Magu sent his ‘errand boy’ Mr Sharu to obtain a share from a deal, unknown to the anti-graft boss, much was given but Mr Sharu only declared a meagre sum.